 After 2 days of hanging out with Dave and Jennie at the fabulous Green Valley Ranch in Henderson, NV, it was go time!
 I had managed to keep myself mostly on east coast (best coast!) time so the 4:30 am wake-up was not terrible at all.
 Jennie and I hopped out of the car and left Dave to go find parking so we could check in with our gear bags and double check our bikes.
 Everything was in working order, so I made the gametime decision to tape flat-fixing stuff to my top tube.
-Initially I wasn’t going to for some reason – maybe the urge to gamble being in Vegas and all; but, my worries got the best of me and I borrowed a spare cartridge from Jennie and taped it on.
+Initially I wasn’t going to for some reason – maybe the urge to gamble being in Vegas and all.
+I figured there’d be plenty of time to hit the casinos at some later point and, if not, I could always play online – take a look at this article if you’re interested in doing so yourself.
+But, my worries got the best of me and I borrowed a spare cartridge from Jennie and taped it on.
 We shared a moment of silence with the world to recognize 9/11 and it was an emotional moment as all of the hustle and bustle stopped, and for one minute the race was pushed to the back of our minds as we remembered that same day ten years ago.

 Nonetheless, the show must go on.
 The swim was a wave start, with the pro men starting at 6:30.
 That gave me an entire hour and twenty minutes to sit on the dirt and think about the day.
 Not only that – but we were lined up in our swim waves.
 What do you get when you put fifty nervous twenty something year old girls together in a 10×10 ft space?
 Well, does anyone out there remember this game that used to come with computers where you’d start out with one ball and had to successfully “build” walls around it to trap it in smaller and smaller spaces?
 Then each level there would be one more ball to trap?
 Until eventually you had a bunch of balls bouncing around in a small square – pewww pewww pchuewwww (that’s the sound effect).
 That is what it was like.
 If there was ever a time where I wish I used an iPod, this was it!
 I generally try to steer clear of strangers before races (well, I try to never talk to strangers, don’t worry mom!) because the nerves of everyone else really freaks me out.
 I think I spent a decent amount of this time with my neutral face on.
 I’ve always been told my neutral face looks a little angry so I’m pretty sure this scared anyone from trying to make too much friendly conversation with me, and I was able to just remain in my own thoughts.